tracy-git123/tracy-git123.github.io/projects/myprojectname.md

 Superfluous columns were removed from the dataframe:
 - Province and Municipality are the same for the whole dataset --> "Gauteng, Johannesburg"
 - Work telephone number, spouse age and spouse gender was provided by very few applicants and will not be useful for analysis

 ```cpp
 newdf = newdf.drop(columns=['ProvinceID','Municipality','WorkTelNo','Spouse Age', 'Spouse GenderID'])
 ```

-These are the columns that are now left in the dataframe
+These are the columns that are now left in the dataframe:

 ```cpp
 newdf.columns